LA Rams are a hit at London School Community Event

 Players from the Los Angeles Rams helped teach children from a London school about American Football at a community event in Guildford today.

-The event featured four players from the team as well as chearleaders and the team's mascot, Rampage.
+The event featured four players from the team as well as cheerleaders and the team's mascot, Rampage.

-In total, 107 children from Oasis Acadamy in Croyden were involved in activities including: passing, tackling, and catching.
+In total, 107 children from Oasis Academy in Croydon were involved in activities including: passing, tackling, and catching.

 The players spoke about how positive it is to see so many young people in the UK enjoying their sport and how encouraging it is to see the game growing overseas.

 For many of the players, three of which were recently drafted rookies, the trip to London represented their first ever visit to the United Kingdom.

 Wide receiver Michael Thomas expressed his delight at being in London, saying: "It's my first time ever out of the country, I think maybe Dallas is the furthest I've travelled before."

 The Rams also attracted some major media coverage from the United States.
 The NFL Network sent Hall of Fame running back and former Ram, Marshall Faulk, down to interview some of the players about travelling to London and the team's chances this weekend.

 The 90-minute session was run in association with NFL Flag, an organisation who were set up to promote the sport through non-contact, continuous action.